Ann Fenwick: Life

 Fenwick was born into a wealthy family.
 Her parents were Thomas and Ann (Dowbiggin) Bennison.
 They had moved into Hornby Hall in 1735.
 An early picture by Arthur Devis records them arriving in their new home.
 Thomas died soon after it was built and his will left his house and fortune to his daughter Ann.
 His wife and Ann's mother was the executor.
 In 1737 her fortune increased when an uncle died and left her a share in the ship True Love.

 Her mother was Catholic and an educated woman whose father had been a leading lawyer.
 Her mother looked after the property until her daughter was twenty-one.
 She married a Protestant named John Fenwick in 1752 and her fortune was assigned temporarily to her husband to increase his collateral.
 However, in 1757, her husband died whilst hunting and the property was still in his name.
 Meanwhile, Ann was dying of cancer in her home of Hornby Hall.
 However, the property was destined for her brother-in-law, Thomas Wilson, who was a Gray's Inn barrister and took his brother's surname of Fenwick.
 The ownership of Hornby Hall was in dispute and Ann accepted an offer from her brother-in-law in 1759.
 He offered to let her have the use of the hall for her lifetime, a sum of £3,000 and an annuity of £400 per year.
 Her brother-in-law's career went well and in 1768 he became a Member of Parliament for Westmorland.

 However, the £400 per year failed to arrive on time, or at all, and Ann Fenwick went to the courts to enforce the agreement in 1770 since she faced debtor's prison.
-Her case was undermined because Thomas Fenwich used his status as an MP and she was a Catholic – the law discriminated against litigants who were not Protestants.
+Her case was undermined because Thomas Fenwick used his status as an MP and she was a Catholic – the law discriminated against litigants who were not Protestants.
 Despite this, Ann won her case and was awarded £18,000.
-Her brother-in-law objected to the decision and Ann had to appeal to the House of Lords in 1772.
-Her brother-in-law lost the case and the support that had enabled him to be an MP.
+Her brother-in-law objected to the decision, invoking the penal code against papists and obtained a stay of execution.
+The Lord Chancellor advised Ann that he would take the matter to the House of Lords to seek a private bill to remedy the situation, and Lord Camden's speech was heard with a unanimous burst of applause.
+Soon the case had become known not just to the Catholic body but generally.
+Despite the bill stating it "cannot operate as a precedent to weaken any of the provisions made by the law against Popery" it is commonly held that this case acted as a catalyst in changing public opinion and paving the way for the First Catholic Relief Act of 1778.
+Her brother-in-law lost the support that had enabled him to be an MP.
 He was not reelected.